-- 120. The County Government aims to widen the revenue base so as to meet its financial obligations.
+- 132. The County Government aims to widen the revenue base so as to meet its financial obligations.
 The county government plans to review other relevant legislations in order to improve revenue collection and mobilization of external resources.
-This is expected to improve revenue position in the medium term. - vith an aim to reduce wastages.
+This is expected to improve revenue position in the medium term.
+One of the main measure in this regard is revenue automation which is expected to increase collection by between 15% and 30%. - 133.
+Over the medium term, the county government will rationalize its expenditure with an aim to reduce wastages.
 This will be done by ensuring there is improved accountability and transparency among the accounting officers who are in charges of public finances.
 Restructuring will be done to eliminate duplications and IFMIS will be cascaded to all spending entities and devolved units in the county to strengthen expenditure management.
 Cascading IFMIS beyond the departments to sub-counties will ensure financial discipline in every sector.
 However, more will need to be done to enhance internal controls rules and regulations.

-- 122. Structures to ensure expenditure efficiency and effective implementation of the budget will be strengthened.
+- 134. Structures to ensure expenditure efficiency and effective implementation of the budget will be strengthened.
 This will mean more careful expenditure tracking and taking corrective measures on any unfavorable deviations and enforcing strong internal controls on expenditure.
-Audit functions will also be strengthened through continuous reviews of audit risks and how they affect the county's financial decisions. - The County Budget and Economic Forum will be fully operationalized to guide the implementation of the fiscal framework in a manner that emphasizes sound fiscal statistics; set in strong quantitative thresholds on budget balances, debt, expenditure and allocation of revenue; ensure consistency of budgetary planning over the life of the CIDP to avoid short-term perspectives; follow budgetary procedures to ensure budgetary planning, approval and execution is subject to proper control and accountability and; ensure that fiscal institutions are invited and facilitated to provide independent analysis and review on economic and budgetary data projections.
+Audit functions will also be strengthened through continuous reviews of audit risks and how they affect the county's financial decisions. - operationalized to guide the implementation of the fiscal framework in a manner that emphasizes sound fiscal statistics; set in strong quantitative thresholds on budget balances, debt, expenditure and allocation of revenue; ensure consistency of budgetary planning over the life of the revised CIDP to avoid short-term perspectives; follow budgetary procedures to ensure budgetary planning, approval and execution is subject to proper control and accountability and; ensure that fiscal institutions are invited and facilitated to provide independent analysis and review on economic and budgetary data projections.

-Resource Allocation Framework for the Financial Year 2017/18-2019/20

-The resource allocation framework is anchored on the principles of public finance management as specified in Article 201(b) of the Constitution.
+Resource Allocation Framework for the Financial Year 2017/18-2019/20 management as specified in Article 201(b) of the Constitution.
 In the quest to attain the County vision of being, "a wealthy, healthy and industrialized county," as outlined in the County Integrated Development Plan, the county aligns its resource allocation criteria to meet those of the National government which are aimed at promoting equitable development of the country at large, including making special provision for marginalized groups and areas.
-The following are the county guiding principles in resource allocation:
+The following are the country guiding principles in resource allocation: